1. Study the company you want to trade

 Trading stocks is not an easy thing for a beginner.
 You have to be sure that everything you make is legal and won't harm you in the future.
 In some countries if you sell a stock back in less than six months you would have to pay additional taxes apart from the fees to the trading system.
 Check if you can buy international stocks or if it is better for you to stick to your local ones.

 You don't have to buy all stocks that you consider to be blue chips.
-It's not a shame to buy just few stocks a month and don't trade for several weeks.
+It's not a shame to buy just few stocks a month and don't trade for several weeks or months.